Tony118g/captured/README.md

 # Captured
-Captured is a content sharing platform for photographers.
-Users can showcase their own photographs along with details concerning them and interact with other users via likes, comments and follows.
+Captured is a content-sharing platform for photographers.
+Users can showcase their own photographs along with details concerning them and interact with other users via likes, comments, and follows.
 The site is also used as an advertising platform for the site admin to share photographic tour opportunities that users can choose to attend.

 This repository is for the frontend section of the project and is associated with the [captured DRF-API](https://github.com/Tony118g/captured-drf-api).